Brainwashing and Depersonalisation to comply with the "rules" within an Australian Magdalene Laundry

 more vulnerable girls in the home.

-There were quite a number of break outs whilst I was there, and the girls who had run away were always caught
+There were quite a number of break outs whilst I was there, and the girls who had run away were always

-in the cell, and food so rotten that it was inedible.
+but a bucket in the cell, and food so rotten that it was inedible.

 I constantly had thoughts of climbing over the three high fences and running away but the thought of falling